Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 ![img](./images/flow.png)

 Lastly, trigger the flow by closing the PR associated with the new model version you commited.
-You can use the ADT Exploer to inspect the updated model version of a twin.
+You can use the ADT Explorer to inspect the updated model version of a twin.

 ![img](./images/twin_explorer.png)